Ten reasons to join a University College

 I think the biggest reason to join a University College is for the close-knit community they create.
 I’m co-registered through St. Jerome’s University, but I lived off campus during my first year.

 Before coming into first year, I was extremely nervous about being able to make connections and friends.
-However, because of the strong sense of community that came with being at St. Jerome’s University, I really felt welcomed on campus and was able to find an awesome group of people that are still some of my closest friends.
+However, because of the strong sense of community that came with being at St. Jerome’s University, I truly felt welcomed on campus and was able to find an awesome group of people that are still some of my closest friends.

 To learn more about the University Colleges, check out our handy guide to studying or living at a University College or check out the video below!